 I'm fully-aware of the seasonality of food blogs and that salads are typically more of a summer thing.
 However, my husband, Jeff, won't stop bugging me to post this salad on the blog.
 Every time we eat it, which is about 2-3 times a month, he'll chant "TO THE BLOG!" or ask "Why haven't you posted this on the blog yet?"
 Every.
 Single.
 Time.
 In order to appease him, here you go.
 Happy Thanksgiving - have a buffalo chicken salad.
 Seriously though, after you eat this, you'll probably ask me to thank him later.

 Based on the recipes I've posted to this blog so far, you've probably noticed that I'm a meat and potatoes type of gal; however, but I do love me some salad, too.
 This past summer, I sought out more salad and stir-fry recipes to bring more vegetables into our lives.
 This is one of the recipes I discovered and is by far my absolute favourite.
 While it's not as veggie-forward as others, it's incredibly tasty (putting it very mildly) and really easy to make.
 As the original recipe calls for the chicken tenders to be fried in a pan, Jeff suggested that I try to make them in the air fryer.
 Challenge accepted!
 Plus, I changed a few things to covert it to a low FODMAP recipe so that my gut stays happy in addition to my taste-buds - a win-win.

-While it isn’t necessarily salad season, it is football season, and buffalo-flavoured whatever is a common game day food option.
-So, you could serve this salad or just the buffalo chicken tenders with a ranch dipping sauce as a game day appetizer or snack.
+While it isn't necessarily salad season, it is football season, and buffalo-flavored whatever is a common game day food option.
+So, you could serve this salad or just the low FODMAP buffalo chicken tenders with a ranch dipping sauce as a game day appetizer or snack.